 Listener protocol | Forwarding condition | Forwarding action |

-TCP or UDP | Host | Forward and Drop Traffic |
+TCP | Domain Names | Forward, Drop Traffic |

-HTTP or HTTPS | Host, Path, HTTP Header, HTTP Request Method, Cookie, SourceIP, and Query String | Forward, Redirect, Return Fixed Response, Rewrite, Add Header, Remove Header, and Drop Traffic |
+HTTP or HTTPS | Host, Path, HTTP Header, HTTP Request Method, Cookie, SourceIP, Query String | Forward, Redirect, Return Fixed Response, Rewrite, Add Header, Remove Header, Drop Traffic |

 How requests are matched against forwarding rules

 Requests are matched against custom forwarding rules in descending order of priority.
-Forwarding rules that have smaller numbers have higher priorities.
+Forwarding rules that have smaller numbers have higher priorities:

 If a request matches all forwarding conditions of a custom forwarding rule, all forwarding actions of the custom forwarding rule are immediately performed.